jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 # Multiple projects

+> This page will definitely become a formal part of the JD system when I've thought about it some more.
+This is probably the thing I get asked about the most.

 When I [started this system](history/the-history-of-j-d.md) I was running a specific project, and I didn't really consider the need for multiple projects _on the same computer_.

 If two projects never meet, there's no issue.
 I have a project at work with one set of numbers and my system at home with another, totally unrelated, set of numbers.
 No problem at all – it's like I'm two people leading separate lives.